ninjas1337/Geometric-Proof-of-the-Leibnitz-Formula-for-Pi-Via-Gibbs-Phasor-Chain-Convergence/README.md

 - The Dirichlet kernel is revealed as the **intrinsic velocity** of the curvature deformation, and the integral representation of the Leibniz sum follows from integrating this velocity.
 - The sinc function sin(u)/u is identified as the **chord density** of the limiting circle.
 - The convergence rate of the Leibniz series decomposes into a polygon-to-circle error of O(1/N²) and a Gibbs tail residual of O(1/N) — the engine is fast, the truncation is slow.

+**known to the Author after extensive online research per 14.03.2026

 ## The Gibbs Phenomenon as the Origin of π